rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 This page covers releases in more detail than the bullet-point list given in the RELEASES.txt file in the source distribution, in particular focusing on _language level changes_ that will be immediately visible and/or disruptive to users trying to keep their Rust code compiling and working right between releases.

+**Note: As of 1.0.0-alpha (January 2015) detailed release notes are no longer produced.
+Instead the short release notes are extensively cross-referenced with supporting RFC's and other documentation.**

 ## 0.12.0 October 2014

 This development cycle saw a renewed push to get the final set of 1.0 language features in order, but also a massive improvement in documentation, in Windows support, and library stabilization.
 This was also the development cycle in which [Cargo](http://crates.io) matured significantly, receiving widespread adoption.